Desire (U2 song)

-"Desire" is a song by Irish rock band U2 and the third track on their 1988 album, Rattle and Hum.
-It was released as the album's lead single on 19 September 1988, and became the band's first number-one single in the United Kingdom and Australia.
+"Desire" is a song by Irish rock band U2 and the third track on their 1988 album Rattle and Hum.
+It was released as the album's lead single on 19 September 1988 by Island Records, and became the band's first number-one single in Australia and on the United Kingdom Singles Chart.
 It reached number three on the Billboard Hot 100 in the United States, and topped both the Modern Rock Tracks and Mainstream Rock Tracks charts, making it the first song to reach number one on both charts simultaneously.
 It reached number two on the Dutch Top 40.
-At the 31st Annual Grammy Awards, "Desire" won the 1988 Grammy Award for Best Rock Performance by a Duo or Group with Vocal.
+The accompanying music video was directed by Richard Lowenstein and Lynn-Maree Milburn.
+At the 31st Annual Grammy Awards, "Desire" won the 1989 Grammy Award for Best Rock Performance by a Duo or Group with Vocal.

 History

-U2 cite the Stooges' song "1969" as the primary influence on "Desire," which is an interpolation of the Bo Diddley beat.
+U2 cite the Stooges' song "1969" as the primary influence on "Desire", which is an interpolation of the Bo Diddley beat.
 The band originally recorded a demo of the song at STS Studios in Dublin.
 After re-recording it at A&M Studios in Los Angeles, they agreed it sounded "tighter and more accurate", but according to guitarist the Edge, "it lacked feel".
 As a result, they abandoned the re-recording in favour of the original demo.
-The Edge later praised the song, saying it was "a rock & roll record – not a pop song."
+The Edge later praised the song, saying it was "a rock & roll record – not a pop song".

-Cash Box said of it that "Bono and U2 go for the groove, a Magic Bus-like throb that harkens back to who knows Who."

 "Desire" debuted live on the first night of the Lovetown Tour on 21 September 1989, and appeared at almost every concert on that tour.
 It segued into a cover of Bob Dylan's "All Along the Watchtower".

-On the Zoo TV Tour, "Desire" was re-invented with different effects on the Edge's guitar, and it opened most encores.
-Bono would use the song to accentuate characteristics of his onstage alteregos Mirrorball Man and MacPhisto.
-On the PopMart Tour, Bono and the Edge would play the song acoustically.
-For the Elevation Tour, it was a stripped-down electric version played at the tip of a heart-shaped walkway that extended into the audience.
+On the 1992–1993 Zoo TV Tour, "Desire" was re-invented with different effects on the Edge's guitar, and it opened most encores.
+Bono would use the song to accentuate characteristics of his onstage alter egos Mirror Ball Man and MacPhisto.
+On the 1997-1998 PopMart Tour, Bono and the Edge would play the song acoustically.
+For the 2001 Elevation Tour, it was a stripped-down electric version played at the tip of a heart-shaped walkway that extended into the audience.
 Adam Clayton would join in with bass just before the bridge, and Larry Mullen, Jr. played along on a single drum.